chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 1. Pre-emptively execute a consistency check for a resource that is expiring soon; and
 1. Execute a consistency check of an expired resource at the time of its next use.

-For strategy 1, clients should avoid executing the check at the time of expiration.
-Implementations should decide when re-checking is appropriate depending on available server capacity and expected client load.
-For example, an implementation could configure clients to re-check consistency at some randomly chosen time within a few hours before the resource's expiration time.
+For strategy 1, clients that execute consistency checks at the same time can induce a thundering herd that overwhelms the mirror resource.
+Since coordinating consistency checks across clients is difficult, clients can instead execute consistency checks at random times before the resource expires.
+Clients that have more information about a mirror's available capacity can choose different implementations for strategy 1.

 Strategy 2 might be preferrable for a service and resource that is infrequently used.
 Clients should consider how this strategy may reveal usage patterns over